-We also connect and reconnect with RPCVs on O'ahu at monthly "Pau Hana" gatherings at local watering holes, host the Annual August BBQ / Picnic at Magic Island, and at the Holiday Fundraiser on the first Sunday of December at the Soul de Cuba Restaurant & Bar, owned by an RPCV.
+We connect and reconnect with RPCVs on O'ahu at monthly "Pau Hana" gatherings at local watering holes, host the Annual August BBQ / Picnic at Magic Island, and an annual fundraiser.

 Our past successes include the 2011 photo exhibits at Hamilton Library of the University of Hawai'i, and the second exhibit at Honolulu Hale in collaboration with the Consulate of Korea to celebrate Peace Corps' 50th Anniversary.
 We supported the Big Island reunion of staff and volunteers who trained at the University of Hawai'i Peace Corps Hilo Training Center between 1962 and 1971, and the refurbishment of the John F. Kennedy Memorial plaque now located at the UH-Hilo campus.
 From 2003 until 2011, we supported the production of "Bring the World Home," a local 30-minute series of television interviews with more than 80 RPCVs of their service abroad, created at 'Olelo Community Access TV on O'ahu, as well as supporting the Honolulu AIDS Walk and the Hawai`i Food Bank.